Sunday November 27, 2016

 This race is dedicated to recreational mushers and dog-powered sports enthusiasts and is open to all breeds.
 It also serves as an opportunity for experienced dog mushers to enjoy the trail and share their knowledge.
 Most importantly it is a chance to get working dogs off unemployment and have a great time socializing with other dog lovers.

 Dogs are required to be in harness for scooter and carting classes; canicross participants must have their dog(s) securely attached to them with a belt, dogs may wear a harness or run with a non-choke collar (canicross only).
 Racers under age 18 must wear a helmet.
+Racers in the 4 dog cart class must be a minimum of 16 years of age, or proven to handle 4 dogs – subject to race marshal approval.
 No loose dogs on site.
 Please clean up after your dogs.
 Any participant may be disqualified if their equipment or their treatment of the dogs is deemed unsafe or unacceptable by the race marshal.
 Carts – drivers must have a tie out line with them, so they can stop and anchor the dogs to a tree should they need to (in case of injury or serious tangle).

 Members are permitted to run their teams on trails not involved in the race if they wish, so long as they do not interfere with the race teams.
 Consider parking close to Moose Trail or the parking lot entrance if you wish to exercise your dogs on Moose or Concession 11 south of the parking, so that you will not have to run through the parking lot.
 Note: Moose trail can be rough and wet at this time of year and is not recommended for carts.
 Run at your own risk.

 Spectators are welcome, but please be aware that these dogs are not all house pets.
 Ask the owner before you approach any dog, be respectful of the proper way to approach a dog.
 Spectators should leave their own pets at home.